utdata/rwd-mastery-assignments/ed-gifted-students/rubric-wb.md

 ## Working with District data

 For the district data, if we join directly to the Directory data we'll get multiple matches for each district, as many as there are schools in that district.
-To solve this, we first have to create a "District Directory" that one row for each district.
+To solve this, we first have to create a "District Directory" where there is one row for each district.

 - Start a new tab from the Directory data and call it "Dist Directory" or something like that.
 - Use **Select columns** get keep just the District ID and District Name columns.